internetarchive/dweb-mirror/USING.md

 It waits about 30 seconds to do this, allowing time to cycle back to the desired level of crawling.
 These items will also appear on your Local page.
-See the note above, usually you won’t want to leave it at blue (all) as this will usually try (there are some size limits) to download all the files.
+See the note above, usually you won’t want to leave it at blue (all) as this will usually try to download all the files, though there are some size limits.

 There is a Reload button which will force the server to try archive.org, this is useful if you think the item has changed, or for debugging.

 If you want to Save this item to a specific disk, for example to put it on a USB-drive then click the Save button.
 This button brings up a dialogue with a list of the available destinations.
-These should include any inserted drive with "archiveorg" as a directory at its top level.
+These should include any inserted drive with `archiveorg` as a directory at its top level.
 The content will be copied to that drive, which can then be removed and inserted into a different server.

 The server checks whether these disks are present every 15 seconds, so to use a new USB disk:

-* Insert the USB
+* Insert the USB into the server.
 * Create a folder at its top level called `archiveorg`
 * Wait about 15 seconds
 * Reload the page you are on